JosiahPierce/writeups/cmu_binary_bomb/phase_3.md

 <b>Static analysis</b>

 You know the drill by now; let's first begin by taking a look at the disassembled phase_3 function.
-Go ahead and seek to phase_3 and print the disassembled function.
+Go ahead and fire up radare2, then seek to phase_3 and print the disassembled function.

 <code>
 s sym.phase_3 <br/><br/>